sngular/kloadgen/docs/schema-registry.md

 To avoid having unclear schemas, when use Apicurio they recommend using this functionality instead of auto-generating. https://www.apicur.io/registry/docs/apicurio-registry/2.1.x/assets-attachments/registry-rest-api.htm#tag/Artifacts/operation/createArtifact

-In Confluent Schema Registry instead they take the SubjectName as ID, so remember this if you see a different name in your Schema List
+However, in Confluent Schema Registry, they take the SubjectName as ID, so remember it if you see a different name in your Schema List.